 6.17.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues..

 C is somewhat susceptible to errors resulting from the use of similarly appearing names.
 C does require the declaration of variables before they are used.
 However, C allows scoping so that a variable that is not declared locally may be resolved to some outer block and a human reviewer may not notice that resolution.
 Variable name length is implementation specific and so one implementation may resolve names to one length whereas another implementation may resolve names to another length resulting in unintended behaviour.

 As with the general case, calls to the wrong subprogram or references to the wrong data element (when missed by human review) can result in unintended behaviour.